Mirrors (Jackson Wang album)

-Mirrors is the debut full-length studio album by Hong Kong singer and rapper Jackson Wang.
+Mirrors is the debut full-length studio album by Hong Kong recording artist Jackson Wang.
 It was released by his own label, Team Wang and Western and 6th, on October 25, 2019.
 "Bullet to the Heart" and "Dway!" served as the album's lead singles.

+In conjunction with the release of Mirrors, the singer and artist Da Yan created an interactive video installation space titled Bullet to the Heart: 0328 at the Love Love Love Art of Love Exhibition at Shum Yip Upperhills Tower 1 in Shenzhen from 24 October to 3 November.

 Background

+The album was initially titled Journey to the West, referring a traditional Chinese story, and symbolized Wang's journey to the west of the world, that is America.
+It was supposed to be of pop genre.

 On September 12, 2019, Wang held a listening session of his first album Mirrors for the press: the digital record, which expresses the emotions of the contemporary youth and incorporates elements of China's traditional culture, was produced in China, South Korea, and the United States.
 Wang supervised the whole process, from the initial creation to the packaging, and was personally involved in arrangements, lyrics writing, and music video shooting.
 The album features the Chinese version of Stephanie Poetri's "I Love You 3000" and seven tracks in English, among which "Faded" was supposed to be released as a standalone single in March 2019.

 In an interview with i-D, Wang stated "For this album I actually found my true identity.
 I've released a lot of rap songs in the past; In China I release many ballads and R&B songs, so it just came to a conclusion where I felt like the fusion of it all was me."
 Through Mirrors, he shares his truest and deepest feelings, talking about love, running out of time, his achievements and where he is in life.
 Although the songs' main theme looks like romantic love, the counterpart he sings about is himself, his demons, fears, or his passions.

 The album's first single, "Bullet to the Heart", was released on September 24 and is about overcoming the obstacles and hardships experienced while pursuing a dream.
+"On the Rocks" depicts the image of speaking the truth before getting drunk, but never giving up the obsession with love.
 The album's second single was "Dway!", published on October 22, and expresses Wang's pride towards his achievements and his conviction that he's able to master his life.
 The title is a word play with the Chinese word "对", which means "I'm right".
 The full album was released on October 25, 2019 along with a music video for "Titanic", a collaboration song with Indonesian singer and rapper Rich Brian.
 In the music video, Wang dances with Asian dance group Kinjaz.